-ALWAYS include testimonials – resellers these should be from your customers, distributors from your resellers or vendors, and vendors from your distributors or resellers (not end users).
+Testimonials are MANDATORY – resellers, these could be from your customers, distributors, from your resellers or vendors, and vendors, from your distributors or resellers (not end users).
 Again, make sure the testimonials are interesting to read and are not full of corporate/marketing speak and keep them short and to the point.
 No testimonials will result in lost points and could cost you a place on the shortlist or even a trophy.